fitsum-asegahegn/forex-divergence-simulator/README.md

 # Forex Divergence Risk Simulator

-**Estimate what the gap between the official NBE rate and the parallel market rate could cost your import business.**
+Estimate what the gap between the official NBE rate and the parallel market rate could cost your import business.

 ## About

-This tool implements the methodology described in my paper "Modeling Exchange Rate Divergence Risk in a Liberalized Forex Regime."
+This tool implements the methodology described in my paper *"Modeling Exchange Rate Divergence Risk in a Liberalized Forex Regime"*.
 It uses a two-state Markov switching model with Monte Carlo simulation to generate probabilistic loss distributions for Ethiopian importers.

 ## How It Works